 As of February 28, 2000, we had approximately 1,570 full-time employees throughout the world, including 1,030 in manufacturing, 140 in engineering, research and development, including custom product development, and 400 in selling, marketing and general and administrative activities, including customer service, finance and accounting, information technology, human resources and corporate management.
 Of our full-time employees, 1,280 are located in the United States, 70 are located in Europe and about 220 are located in Asia.
-None of our employees are covered by a collective bargaining arrangement.
-We consider our relationship with our employees to be good.
+None of our relationship with our employees to be good.